qlero/medical_data_augmentation/README.md

 ## Overview

-This project tries to evaluate the quality of generative models for data augmentation in the medical domain.

-Data augmentation will be relying on geometric data augmentation, (variational) auto-encoder (e.g. stacked denoising, denoising auto-encoder, etc.), and generative adversarial neural networks (e.g. GAN, DCGAN, Wasserstein GAN, etc.) for instance.

-We will restrict ourself to three kind of models to generate new data and evaluate the (possible) improvement with regards to a final classification score (i.e. comparing results between augmented and non-augmented training sets).
+We evaluate the impact of data augmentation on the performance of a Convolutional Neural Network on 8 medical datasets ([MedMNIST](https://medmnist.com/) benchmark).
+We demonstrate accuracy improvements on 7 of the datasets when using either Geometric or Deep Learning data augmentation methods (Conditional VAE, Joint VAE, Conditional GAN).

 ## Datasets

-We will look into applying the above project on some (if not all) of the following datasets from the MedMNIST Classification Decathlon (https://medmnist.github.io/):
+We will look into applying the above project on some (if not all) of the following datasets from the MedMNIST Classification benchmark (https://medmnist.github.io/):

 | Dataset | Classification Type | Train size | Validation size | Test size |
 | :--- | :--- | :---: | :---: | :---: |